munificent/craftinginterpreters/book/introduction.md

 compiler, so it's sort of like a "compiler" that outputs a compiler, which is where we get the term "compiler-compiler".

-Yacc wasn't the first of its ilk, which is why it's named "Yacc" -- *Yet Another* Compiler-Compiler.
+Yacc wasn't the first of its ilke, which is why it's named "Yacc" -- *Yet Another* Compiler-Compiler.
 A later similar tool is [Bison][], named as a pun on the pronunciation of Yacc like "yak".